AleksandarBuk/Django-Blog/README.md

-# WebStore
+# Blog
-This is a website is going to be creted with PYthon, MongoDB, and SQL
+  This is a blog project created using Django Framework